oroinc/documentation/user_guide/sales_processes_workflow.rst

    * - **Close Date**
      - Chose the date when the Opportunity was Closed from the calendar.

-Click :kbd:`Submit` button to Close the Opportunity.
+Click :guilabel:`Submit` button to Close the Opportunity.

-Click :kbd:`Cancel` to cancel the operation.
+Click :guilabel:`Cancel` to cancel the operation.
 No changes will be saved in the System.

 .. _user-guide-sales-processes-workflow-reopen-opportunities: